anuprulez/clade_prediction/README.md

 # clade_prediction
-Prediction of clades in Corona virus
+Prediction of clades using amino acid sequences of Corona virus (SARS-COV2)